Table of Contents

 How is Google Pigeon Update Different From the Other Updates So Far?

 To improve the quality of local searches Google Pigeon update relied on the factors such as location and distance to provide better search results to the user.
 This update altered the local listings in the search results, along with this; the local directory sites were given preference.
 This step gave a major push for local businesses to reach on the World Wide Web and expand target.

 Unlike other updates like Panda or Penguin that altered the content filters, it directly affected local search results making them more useful, relevant and accurate.
-Also, Pigeon update isn’t?a penalty-based update, but a core change to the local search ranking algorithm, which makes it different from the other Google updates that are done to clean the SERPs from low-quality content.
+Also, the Google Pigeon update isn’t a penalty-based update, but a core change to the local search ranking algorithm, which makes it different from the other Google updates that are done to clean the SERPs from low-quality content.

-Some alterations seen after the Pigeon update and how it’s apparent even today:
+Some alterations seen after the Google Pigeon update and how it’s apparent even today: